From veering triangulations to link spaces and back again: The link space

+Recall from \refsec{TautIdealTriangulation} that two of the edges of $t$ are the upper and lower edges (respectively) of $t$ and the remaining four are the equatorial edges of $t$.
+Similarly we have two upper and two lower faces of $t$.

-\begin{lemma} Suppose that $t$ is a tetrahedron of $\cover{\calT}$. \begin{enumerate} \item The tetrahedron rectangle $R(t)$ is a rectangle in the sense of \refdef{Rectangle}. \item The boundary of $R(t)$ is contained in a union of eight singular leaves.
+\begin{lemma} Suppose that $t$ is a tetrahedron of $\cover{\calV}$.
+Let $f$ and $g$ be the upper faces of $t$ and also $f'$ and $g'$ be the lower faces. \begin{enumerate} \item The tetrahedron rectangle $\rect(t)$ is a rectangle in the sense of \refdef{Rectangle}. \item The boundary of $\rect(t)$ is contained in a union of eight cusp leaves.
 There are four material corners.
-Each of the four sides contains exactly one ideal point, corresponding to one of the four cusps of $t$. \item The tetrahedron rectangle $R(t)$ is maximal. \end{enumerate} \end{lemma}
+Each of the four sides contains exactly one ideal point, corresponding to one of the four cusps of $t$. \item The tetrahedron rectangle $\rect(t)$ is equal to both $\rect(f) \cup \rect(g)$ and $\rect(f') \cup \rect(g')$.
+Moreover, $\rect(f)$ and $\rect(g)$ both south-north span $\rect(t)$, while $\rect(f')$ and $\rect(g')$ both west-east span $\rect(t)$. \item No pair of ideal points in the boundary of $\rect(t)$ share a common leaf. \end{enumerate} \end{lemma}